10 Spooky And Fun Halloween Party Ideas For Adults

 - Create hanging ghosts.
 Take small white garbage bags and cut circles for the eyes and mouth.
 Then, place each bag over a black or orange balloon, tie a string to the top, and hang them from your ceiling.

-After setting up some homemade decorations, you can intersperse some more unique store bought decorations.
+After setting up some homemade decorations, you can intersperse some more unique store bought indoor Halloween decor.
 This combination of decor will fully adorn your house in the Halloween theme.

 10. Create Haunted Rooms Within Your House